Actor Romola Garai Says Harvey Weinstein Encounter Left Her Feeling

 Advertisement

-"Harvey's behavior was accepted, but it was accepted because the industry knows that what people want to see on screen is women who are thin and beautiful with big tits and don't say very much," she added.
+“Harvey’s behaviour was accepted but it was accepted because the industry knows that what people want to see on screen is women who are thin and beautiful with big tits and don’t say very much,” she added.

-She has never thought about mentioning the encounter publicly until now, because she thought people would have been more shocked that she "even thought it was an issue," agreeing with the claim that Weinstein's alleged inappropriate behavior towards women was an "open secret" in the industry.
+She has never thought about mentioning the encounter publicly until now because she thought people would have been more shocked that she "even thought it was an issue", agreeing with the claim that Weinstein's alleged inappropriate behaviour towards women was an "open secret" in the industry.

 Advertisement